 As a result of these procedures we consider the most significant laws and regulations that have a direct impact on the financial statements are FRS 102, the Companies Act 2006 and tax compliance regulations.
-We performed audit procedures to detect non-compliances which may have a material impact on the financial statements which included reviewing financial statement disclosures, and evaluating advice received from external tax advisors.
+We performed audit procedures to detect non-compliances which may have a material impact on the financial statements which included reviewing financial statement disclosures, and reviewing computations prepared by external tax advisors.

-The group audit engagement team identified the risk of management override of controls and revenue cut-off as the areas where the financial statements were most susceptible to material misstatement due to fraud.
-Audit procedures performed included but were not limited to testing manual journal entries and other adjustments and evaluating the business rationale in relation to significant, unusual transactions and transactions entered into outside the normal course of business, challenging judgments and performing testing on revenue transactions either side of the year end date.
+The audit engagement team identified the risk of management override of controls, the occurrence of certain revenue streams and cut-off of certain revenue streams as the areas where the financial statements were most susceptible to material misstatement due to fraud.
+Audit procedures performed included but were not limited to testing manual journal entries and other adjustments and evaluating the business rationale in relation to significant, unusual transactions and transactions entered into outside the normal course of business, testing the occurrence of revenue through the use of data analytics tools and reviewing a sample of revenue transactions either side of the year end to ensure that revenue had been recognised in the appropriate accounting period.